avadhesh-kubematics/oss-kafka-cassandra-spring/README.md

 ## Setting up Kafka SSL

 You can use the following commands to create the client.truststore and the client.keystore that allow for a connection to Kafka using SSL.
+You will be asked to create a password that can be used within the application and later to check messages.

 	openssl pkcs12 -export -inkey service.key -in service.cert -out client.keystore.p12 -name service_key